1Hive/token-request-app/README.md

 [![CircleCI](https://circleci.com/gh/1Hive/token-request-app.svg?style=svg)](https://circleci.com/gh/1Hive/token-request-app)
 [![Coverage Status](https://coveralls.io/repos/github/1Hive/token-request-app/badge.svg?branch=master&service=github)](https://coveralls.io/github/1Hive/token-request-app?branch=master&service=github)

 1Hive's Token Request app allows users to create a vote which requests an Organization's tokens in exchange for payment.
 For example a user may request minting 100 organization tokens in exchange for 100 DAI.
-The request would require a vote to to approve, if the vote is rejected the user would recieve their payment back and if it is approved the payment would be deposited in the organization's vault.
+The request would require a vote to to approve, if the vote is rejected the user would receive their payment back and if it is approved the payment would be deposited in the organization's vault.

 #### 🐲 Project stage: development